zarzouram/image_captioning_with_transformers/README.md

 The code was tested using python 3.8.12.
 Use `pip install -r requirements.txt` to install the required libraries.

+To run the cells under section "1.6.2 Examine Some Linguistcs Features" in the experiments notebook, download the Stanza english model. `stanza.download("en")`

 ### 2.3.
 Create Dataset

 The dataset that I used is MS COCO 2017 [[2]](#2).
 The train images can be downloaded